 Making money in all markets?

 They're even investing $1 million to prove they can do it.
-I'm a guy who's not about to run to cash, so they've got my attention, especially since David and Jeff's original Rule Breaker portfolio -- also a long/short portfolio -- returned 20% per year for nearly a decade, including triple-digit gains on Amazon.com
+As a guy who's not about to run to cash, they've got my attention, especially since David and Jeff's original Rule Breaker portfolio -- also a long/short portfolio -- returned 20% per year for nearly a decade, including triple-digit gains on Amazon.com